-Non-arm's length income of a SMSF, which includes private company dividends (unless arm's length), income from non-arm's length transactions and discretionary trust distributions, is not taxed concessionally.
+263. NALI108 of a SMSF, which includes private company dividends (unless arm's length), income from non-arm's length transactions and discretionary or hybrid trust distributions, is not taxed concessionally.
 The auditor checks that any non-arm's length income has been classified correctly.
+Uncorrected NALI may result in a material misstatement of the tax expense of the being a paragraph 400 4700 in a guidance statement.